jayanthi-ch98/Meta-Front-End-Course/README.md

 # Meta-Front-End-Course
-Creating a repo to have all the details related Front End Development Certification by meta
+Creating a repo to have all the details related to Front End Development Certification by meta